NiborGnu/budget-my-life-api-backend/README.md

 ## Credits

-- The Code Institute DRF API walkthrough was used as a base to create this API.
-Customised models were used to make the project unique.
+- The Code Institute DRF API walkthrough was used to learn the basics and more.
 - [Coding with Lewis](https://www.youtube.com/@CodingWithLewis) for great tutorials.
 - [Codemy.com](https://www.youtube.com/@Codemycom) for great tutorials.